g8ecj/irrigate/README.md

 The interface to the owlib software is via the owcapi 'C' API library.

 These files implement an embedded http server with simple callbacks to the main code.
-It is licensed under the MIT License which basically says do what you like so long as the license conditions remain in the files!
-I'm using version 5.2 at present.
+It is licensed under the GPL V2 License.
+I'm using version 5.3 at present.
 ```
    mongoose.c
    mongoose.h